cortexproject/cortex/docs/blocks-storage/bucket-index.md

 slug: bucket-index
 ---

 The bucket index is a **per-tenant file containing the list of blocks and block deletion marks** in the storage.
-The bucket index itself is stored in the backend object storage, is periodically updated by the compactor and used by queriers to discover blocks in the storage.
+The bucket index itself is stored in the backend object storage, is periodically updated by the compactor, and used by queriers and store-gateways to discover blocks in the storage.

 The bucket index usage is **optional** and can be enabled via `-blocks-storage.bucket-store.bucket-index.enabled=true` (or its respective YAML config option).

 ## Benefits

-The [querier](./querier.md) needs to have an almost up-to-date view over the entire storage bucket, in order to find the right blocks to lookup at query time.
-Because of this, querier needs to periodically scan the bucket to look for new blocks uploaded by ingester or compactor, and blocks deleted (or marked for deletion) by compactor.
+The [querier](./querier.md) and [store-gateway](./store-gateway.md) need to have an almost up-to-date view over the entire storage bucket, in order to find the right blocks to lookup at query time (querier) and load block's [index-header](./binary-index-header.md) (store-gateway).
+Because of this, they need to periodically scan the bucket to look for new blocks uploaded by ingester or compactor, and blocks deleted (or marked for deletion) by compactor.

-When this bucket index is enabled, the querier periodically look up the per-tenant bucket index instead of scanning the bucket via "list objects" operations.
+When the bucket index is enabled, the querier and store-gateway periodically look up the per-tenant bucket index instead of scanning the bucket via "list objects" operations.
 This brings few benefits:

-1. Reduced number of API calls to the object storage by querier
+1. Reduced number of API calls to the object storage by querier and store-gateway
-2. No "list objects" storage API calls done by querier
+2. No "list objects" storage API calls done by querier and store-gateway
 3. The [querier](./querier.md) is up and running immediately after the startup (no need to run an initial bucket scan)

 ## Structure of the index